-Historically this mineral dates as far back as the 1500’s where it had various industrial uses.
+Historically this mineral dates as far back as the 1500s when it had various industrial uses.
 During the production of aluminum, it has been said that fluorite is used in order to lower the melting point of the metal.
 Not only has fluorite been used in producing aluminum but microscope manufacturers have also used fluorite in the production of its lenses.
-Due to its soft texture, Fluorite is often used for carving, as well as making cookware due to it being ceramic like.
+Due to its soft texture, Fluorite is often used for carving, as well as making cookware due to it being ceramic-like.

 Fluorite can be found in various places around the world such as China, South Africa, Mongolia, France, Russia, Mexico, the United States, Pakistan, and Madagascar.
 The world's main producers of fluorite are China and Mexico.
 It is formed as a late crystallizing mineral found in igneous rocks, particularly in limestones.
 Fluorite is most common in granitic pegmatites.